Tuskys

 Tuskys (formerly Tusker Mattress) was a Kenyan supermarket chain.
 It was one of the largest supermarket chains in the Great Lakes Area.
-It employed nearly 6,150 people — over 6,000 in Kenya and 150 in Uganda.
+It employed nearly 6,150 people—over 6,000 in Kenya and 150 in Uganda.

 Location

 The head office of Tuskys was located at the Gami Properties Complex, along Mombasa Road, in Nairobi, the capital of Kenya.
-The coordinates of the home office are:1°20'05.0"S, 36°53'38.0"E (Latitude:-1.334722; Longitude:36.893889).

 Overview

 As of August 2018, Tuskys owned and operated sixty supermarkets in Kenya and Uganda.
 Tuskys employed more than 6,000 people in Kenya.
 As of July 2018, Tuskys had closed four stores in Kampala, Uganda and remained with three stores in Kampala, at Makerere, Ntinda and Kitintale.

 Ownership

-Tuskys was a wholly Kenyan, privately held company owned by seven children of Joram Kamau, the founder of the business who died in 2002.
+Tuskys was a wholly Kenyan, privately held company owned by seven children of Joram Kamau, the founder of the business, who died in 2002.
 The table below summarizes the shareholding within the company as of August 2014.
 As of August 2020, the company has been placed under observation by the Competition Authority of Kenya (CAK).
 It faces a Ksh 2 million debt and the risk of insolvency unless it recapitalizes.